logo

 Overview

-The English writer Jane Austen is best known for her six major novels: Sense and Sensibility (1811), Pride and Prejudice (1813), Mansfield Park (1814), Emma (1815), Northanger Abbey (1817, posthumous), and Persuasion.
-Although Austen had modest success during her lifetime, her works became celebrated after her death for their humor, incisive social commentary, and emotional realism.
-Considered both academically and artistically significant, her writing has inspired many film and television adaptations.
-Persuasion has been adapted for television, film, theater, and radio.
+Austen is best known for her six major novels: Sense and Sensibility (1811), Pride and Prejudice (1813), Mansfield Park (1814), Emma (1815), Northanger Abbey (written 1803, published posthumously 1817), and Persuasion.
+Although Austen had modest success during her lifetime, her works became celebrated after her death due to their humor, social commentary, and emotional realism.

 Plot Summary

 After many years of poor financial management, the once affluent Elliot family must alleviate their debt.
 The proud Sir Walter Elliot struggles to accept his fallen social position, but the family agrees to rent out their home at Kellynch Hall and move to cheaper accommodations in Bath.
-The new tenants, Admiral and Mrs. Croft, turn out to be past acquaintances of Sir Walter’s daughter Anne.
-Mrs. Croft is the sister of Captain Wentworth, a man Anne almost married eight years ago, before she was persuaded out of the match by the Elliots’ close friend Lady Russell, who did not approve of Wentworth’s income or social standing at the time.
-After their parting, Anne refused her only other suitor and now spends most of her time secluded at Kellynch Hall.
-Anne feels anxious at the possible return of Captain Wentworth to her life.
+The new tenants, Admiral and Mrs. Croft, turn out to be past acquaintances of Sir Walter’s daughter, Anne.
+Mrs. Croft is the sister of Captain Wentworth, a man Anne almost married eight years ago, before she was persuaded out of the match by the Elliots’ close friend, Lady Russell, who did not approve of Wentworth’s income or social standing.
+Anne has since spent most of her time secluded at Kellynch Hall, and she feels anxious at Captain Wentworth’s possible return to her life.

 The Crofts and the Musgroves come to stay in Bath as well, bringing the news that Louisa is now engaged to Captain Benwick, who tended to her during her recovery in Lyme.
-Captain Wentworth also comes to Bath, and he and Anne see each other frequently through social engagements with the Musgroves where they engage in more meaningful conversations.
+Captain Wentworth also comes to Bath, and he and Anne see each other frequently through social engagements with the Musgroves, where they engage in more meaningful conversations.
 At a concert evening, Anne speaks directly to Wentworth despite being surrounded by her family, who do not acknowledge Wentworth’s now superior social position.
-Meanwhile, Anne resists the flirtatious advances of Mr. Elliot.
-Anne soon realizes that Wentworth is still in love with her and jealous of Mr. Elliot, whom their social circle assumes to be courting Anne.
+Meanwhile, Anne resists Mr. Elliot’s flirtatious advances.
+She soon realizes that Wentworth is still in love with her and jealous of Mr. Elliot, whom everyone assumes to be courting Anne.

 Anne learns that Mr. Elliot manipulated Mrs. Smith’s late husband into several disastrous financial decisions under the guise of friendship.
 Mrs. Smith reveals Mr. Elliot to be a selfish man who failed to assist her in reclaiming her income after her husband’s death.
 Mr. Elliot is in Bath to watch over Sir Walter and prevent him from marrying Mrs. Clay, thereby endangering Mr. Elliot’s own inheritance.
 Mr. Elliot’s interest in marrying Anne is also tied into these intentions.